open-mmlab/Multimodal-GPT/README.md

-# 🤖 Multi-modality GPT
+# 🤖 Multi-modal GPT

-Train a multi-modality chatbot with visual and language instructions!
+Train a multi-modal chatbot with visual and language instructions!

 Based on the open-source multi-modal model [OpenFlamingo](https://github.com/mlfoundations/open_flamingo), we create various **visual instruction** data with open datasets, including VQA, Image Captioning, Visual Reasoning, Text OCR, and Visual Dialogue.
 Additionally, we also train the language model component of OpenFlamingo using only **language-only instruction** data.